Season 1, Episode 7:

 - Evil Smells Bad: The smell of ozone at the sorority house causes Sam and Dean to conclude a spirit is behind the murders.

 - Justified.
-The man was the father of the Doom Magnet, who'd disappointed her.
+The man was the father of the Doom Magnet, who'd disappointed her and done something she couldn't reconcile with her worldview.

-- Moment Killer: Lori's father calling on the cell phone.
+- Moment Killer: Lori's father calling on her cell phone in the teaser.

 - No Peripheral Vision

-- Porn Stash: Dean learns Murph's name (the purple painted frat boy) by reading it off the address label on a copy of Backside, and Dean then starts leafing through the magazine.
+- Porn Stash: Dean learns Murph's name (the purple-painted frat boy) by reading it off the address label on a copy of Backside.
+Dean then starts leafing through the magazine.

 - Preacher's Kid: Lori is just starting to explore Forbidden Fruit at college.